shsagir/play-area-sync/docs/local-development.md

 ## Problem

 fortrabbit [Apps](app) are made for production (live) or staging (review).
 They are not well suited for online development.
-The deployment is fast but still takes too long when developing CSS or other rapid changing aspects of your App.
+The deployment is fast but still takes too long when developing rapid changing aspects of your App.
 Also, it is never a good idea to have your live application display errors and debugging informations.

 ## Solution